aaaventura/code-assignment-13/README.md

 - A reoccuring error is Docker not installing the correct npm version.
 To fix this error, manual install will be required.
         Use `npm install` and then try step 4 again.

+- A reoccuring error is Docker not installing storybook.
+To fix this error, manual install will be required.
+        Use `npm create storybook@latest` and then try step 6 again.